 What to expect from NVWS

 Our specially trained victim support team can help victims and witnesses of all types of crime.
-Once we receive your enquiry, an Northumbria Victim & Witness Service support officer will get in touch with you within 2 working days via your preferred method of contact, whether that’s by phone, text, email or letter.
+Once we receive your enquiry, an Northumbria Victim & Witness Service support officer will get in touch via your preferred method of contact, whether that’s by phone, text, email or letter.
 Depending on your needs, we may be able to meet you face to face, following our initial contact.

 How to access our service